ssttefann/Tim10-WebShop/README.md

 # Web Shop
-Prototype of a Clothing Store made in JavaFX made for the course _Software Specification Modeling_
+Prototype of a Clothing Store made in JavaFX made for the course _Software Specification and Modeling_

 ## Object Oriented Model